Project Overview

 • Led the end-to-end production of PAC's educational podcast: from scripting to recording, editing, and final audio leveling.

-• Made sure episodes were not just informative but easy to follow, with clean transitions and clear sound.
+• Made sure episodes were informative and easy to follow, with clean transitions and clear sound.

 Educational Video Editing: